meilisearch/documentation/guides/main_concepts/search.md

 ## Simple and Intuitive

+We aimed for a simple and intuitive experience for both developers and end-users.

 For developers, it requires very little configuration to be up and running.
 Communication to the server is done through a [RESTful API](/references/README.md).

 For users, the search experience aims to feel simple so they can focus on the results.
 MeiliSearch delivers an intuitive search-as-you-type experience; which means a response time lower than 50 milliseconds.